Dublin7/WebVaultPro/replit.md

 ## Overview

-DevVault Pro is a modern web application built with React/TypeScript frontend and Node.js/Express backend.
-The application implements secure authentication using Replit's OpenID Connect (OIDC) system and provides a foundation for building authenticated web applications.
+DevVault Pro is a comprehensive web application built with React/TypeScript frontend and Node.js/Express backend.
+The application implements secure authentication using Replit's OpenID Connect (OIDC) system and provides multiple developer tools including a shell command generator, AI agents system, and AI studio for media generation.
 The project follows a monorepo structure with shared schemas and utilities.

 ## User Preferences